ShyamL1319/emart/README.md

 #Emart (MEAN Stack eShop)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.5 and developed with latest angular version `Angular 10` .
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4 and developed with latest angular version `Angular 10` .

 It's a complete shopping cart project with the following functionalities :-

 - Products (men / electronics) and categories listing.
 - Adding products to the cart.
 - Full and quick product view with product information.
-- Complete cart calculations with 5% VAT.
+- Complete cart calculations with 18% GST.
 - User can edit/delete items in the cart.
 - User can set shipping address and checkout (place order of) items in the cart.
 - User can register and log in and manage his/her cart.